 Catherine Disney : a biographical sketch.

-If there are readers who believe that I have misinterpreted or left out important information, or who have additional information, I would be happy to hear about it: firstname.lastname@example.org.
+Due to the scarcity of information, in the sketch about Catherine Disney I interpreted far more freely than I did in the essay about Hamilton.
+If there are readers who believe that I have misinterpreted or left out important information, or who have additional information, I would be very happy to hear about it: firstname.lastname@example.org.

 Using the ideas developed in my essay A Victorian Marriage : Sir William Rowan Hamilton, which can be read in the BookReader link at the top of this page or downloaded here, a summary of our view on how Catherine’s unhappiness influenced Hamilton can be found in the article we wrote about him: